 Across the board, smaller frame aircraft, with ranges up to 3,000nm, will see the most significant increases to the global fleet.
 In North America, they will make up around 82% of the fleet.
 In Europe and Africa, they will make up 77%.
 In Latin America and Russia, they make up a dominating 89% of fleets.
 Asia-Pacific at 78%, and trailing in the Middle East where they make up little over have the fleets at 51%.

-Looking at the entire aviation industry as a macrocosm has its benefits for getting an umbrella view, but let’s take a deeper dive into the trends on a regional level.
+Looking at the entire aviation industry as a macrocosm has its benefits for getting an umbrella view, but let’s take a deeper dive into the aviation industry outlook 2020 on a regional level.

 While there is more excellent monetary stability throughout the European Union, it faces some challenges from political instability brought on by Brexit and a growth in trade protectionism.